Many are picking up on the power of plants to maintain optimal health beyond just eating a plant-rich diet.

 Essential oils belong to two general chemical families, terpenes and esters.

-The terpene family includes monoterpenes and sesquiterpenes that help inhibit the accumulation of toxins and discharge toxins from the liver and kidneys.
+The terpene family includes monoterpenes and sesquiterpenes that help inhibit the accumulation of toxins.
+They also help remove toxins from the liver and kidneys.
 The ester family includes compounds like aldehydes, ketones, alcohols, and phenols that have various anti-fungal and anti-bacterial properties.
 Most oils will have a combination of these volatile compounds.

 Some biological activities of essential oils include: